asknishant/BankApp/README.md

 # BankApp
-A backend project in Go that deals with daily transactions of its users.
+A backend project in for a bank that deals with daily transactions of its users.